 The identification and quantification of asbestos in materials (bulk sample analysis), where such analyses are performed in connection with any asbestos hazard assessment, building inventory, exposure measurement, abatement project or associated project.

-Asbestos Analytical Service Supervisor – A person so designated pursuant to 454 CMR 28.06(4)(a), who is jointly responsible, along with other responsible persons, if any, of a certified asbestos analytical service for the adherence to the applicable analytical protocols, the maintenance of proper quality control procedures and the accuracy of the analytical results
+Asbestos Analytical Service Supervisor – A person so designated pursuant to 454 CMR 28.06, who is jointly responsible, along with other responsible persons, if any, of a certified asbestos analytical service for the adherence to the applicable analytical protocols, the maintenance of proper quality control procedures and the accuracy of the analytical results

-Asbestos Associated Project – Work operation involving the disturbance of three or fewer linear feet of asbestos located on pipes, ducts or wires or three or fewer square feet of asbestos surfacing located on structures or components other than pipes, ducts or wires and which does not have as its principal purpose the removal, enclosure or encapsulation of asbestos or asbestos containing material.
+Asbestos Associated Project – Work operation involving the disturbance of three or fewer linear feet of asbestos located on pipes, ducts or wires or three or fewer square feet of asbestos located on structures or components other than pipes, ducts or wires and which does not have as its principal purpose the removal, enclosure or encapsulation of asbestos or asbestos containing material.
 Such activity shall include but not be limited to general building maintenance, electrical and low voltage wiring, plumbing, carpentry, masonry, HVAC and heating service.

-Asbestos Associated Project Worker – Any person who has successfully completed the training specified at 454 CMR 28.05(8) and whose work is limited to Asbestos Associated Projects..
+Asbestos Associated Project Worker – Any person who has successfully completed the training specified at 454 CMR 28.05(8) and whose work is limited to Asbestos Associated Projects.

 Asbestos Consultants – Licensed persons who perform design, oversight or assessment functions in asbestos abatement or asbestos hazard control, including asbestos inspectors, management planners, project designers and project monitors.